 Mathematics 101: Finite Mathematics (one section in the fall, one in the spring):

-Mathematics 115: Elementary Statistics (one section in the fall, one in the spring):
+Mathematics 115: Elementary Statistics (multiple sections in the fall and spring):

 This is a first college course in statistics, and as such there is no specific prerequisite.
 Students are expected to become comfortable collecting, computing, and analyzing data, both numerically and graphically, and using the statistical software Fathom.
 Students will find the ideas developed in this course applicable to many majors, especially in the sciences and social sciences.

 Mathematics 117: Functions and Modeling (one section in the fall):

 This course is designed both to consolidate the background needed for a calculus course, and to study mathematical modeling as a tool for applications in the sciences.
 It presupposes good control of high school algebra skills.
 While many of the topics are similar to those encountered in a high school precalculus class, the emphasis is on conceptual understanding, problem solving, modeling and applications.
 The approach and style are consistent with that of the calculus courses we offer at Agnes Scott.
 Students can certainly take this course even if they are not now planning to continue into calculus.
 It is a much better preparation for their science lab courses than is Math 101.
 A graphing calculator is required for this course.

 Mathematics 118: Calculus I (two sections in the fall, one in the spring):